-The Company is authorized to issue an unlimited number of no par value common voting shares (the "Common Voting Shares"), an unlimited number of variable voting shares (the "Variable Voting Shares") and an unlimited number of preferred shares (the "Preferred Shares").
-As at March 4, 2014, there were 8,231,566 Common Voting Shares, 256,395 Variable Voting Shares and no Preferred Shares issued and outstanding.
-The summary below describes the rights, privileges, restrictions and conditions attached to the Common Voting Shares, Variable Voting Shares, which is qualified in its entirety by the Articles of Incorporation of the Company, a copy of which is available on SEDAR at www.sedar.com.
+Cargojet Inc. is authorized to issue an unlimited number of no par value Common Voting Shares, an unlimited number of Variable Voting Shares and an unlimited number of preferred shares (the "Preferred Shares").
+As at December 31, 2014, there were 9,075,877 Common Voting Shares, 98,545 Variable Voting Shares and no Preferred Shares issued and outstanding.
+The summary below describes the rights, privileges, restrictions and conditions attached to the Common Voting Shares, Variable Voting Shares and Preferred Shares, which is qualified in its entirety by the Articles of Incorporation of Cargojet Inc., a copy of which is available on SEDAR at www.sedar.com.